-Rayon and nylon, similar synthetic fabrics, are often chosen for their durability and cost-effectiveness in comparison to other natural fibers, including cotton.
+Rayon and nylon, similar synthetic fabrics, are often chosen for their durability and cost-effectiveness in comparison to other natural fibers like cotton.
 However, rayon clothing may wrinkle easily and both fabrics can be damaged by heat, making ironing nylon and rayon tricky.
 Use the correct iron setting and some protective techniques to remove deep wrinkles from your rayon or nylon clothing without causing damage or leaving an unwanted shine.

 Turn the rayon or nylon garment inside out and lay it flat on a ironing board.
 Covering a flat surface, such as your kitchen table, with a towel is another option.